davenpi/davenpi.github.io/_pages/pie.md

 - **Current Progress**: I've biked about 1/10 of it so far.
 I think this is doable in the near term i.e. within a year or so.

 - **Major obstacles**: About 11,000 feet of elevation gain.
+I really don't know what that will feel like.

 - **Timeline**: Spring/Summer 2024

-## Help build something meaningful and useful.
-Make a lot of money in the process
+## Build something useful.
+Use the money to have fun and help others.
-I do have a number in mind.
-I'll use the proceeds to fund my adventures and start an investment company (sort of a mix between Venture Capital and the Simons Foundation).
+I'll use the proceeds to fund my adventures and start an investment company which invests in both companies and basic research.
-Also start some kind of scholarship to help young people discover new possibilities.
+I will also start some kind of scholarship to help young people discover new possibilities.

 - **Current Progress**: On the scholarship front I have a plan to set aside $10k to help a young person (who couldn't afford it otherwise) get started in aviation.
 I think that would be meaningful and a good initial step in making all of this real.

 - **Major obstacles**: Courage.
 Understanding myself and what the best path through all of this is for me.
-Etc.

 - **Timeline**: Join a startup or other group working on something meaningful (Spring/Summer 2023).
 Aviation scholarship (Winter 2023).